Vincent Chu Tinkerer | Leader | Innovator

 Passionate with technology.
 Worked at Electronic Arts and Apple before venturing into the startup world.

-I have a wide range of experience in many technical areas, and I love innovating with new tools and technology to make people's lives easier.
-I started working professionally in software development since 2003, but my first "Hello World" program can be traced all the way back to 1990 with QBasic.
+I have experience across many product domains and technical areas, and I love using new tools to make people's lives easier.
+I started working professionally in software development in 2003, but my first "Hello World" was back in 1990 with QBasic.

-I must say I'm passionate with software development!
-I've been developing software on various hardware platforms, including PC, Wii, NDS, XBox, PS3, Mac and iOS devices.
-I did a lot of frontend work when I was working at Apple, and I also developed business analytic software using Scala at Visier.
+I’m passionate about software development.
+I've built software on PC, Wii, NDS, Xbox, PS3, Mac, and iOS devices.
+I did a lot of frontend work at Apple, and I also developed business analytics software using Scala at Visier.

-I've been credited on a number of game titles when I was at Electronic Arts, including the top-selling AAA title FIFA (2010, 2011, 2012).
-My main focus area was in locomotion - developing complex animation algorithms for simulating realistic players movement.
-I've also worked at Apple on the iWork productivity suite (iOS and iCloud.com) for close to four years.
+I've been credited on a number of game titles at Electronic Arts, including the top-selling AAA title FIFA (2010, 2011, 2012).
+My main focus area was locomotion—developing animation algorithms for realistic player movement.
+I also worked at Apple on the iWork productivity suite (iOS and iCloud.com) for four years.

-After leaving Apple, I started working for Visier, a rapidly growing company that's transforming the HR domain.
-As Vice President of engineering I was responsible for project direction, technical direction and people management.
+After leaving Apple, I joined Visier, a rapidly growing company transforming the HR domain.
+As Vice President of Engineering, I was responsible for product direction, technical direction, and people management.

-After 7 years in the HR tech space, I joined Later.com as head of engineering.
-I'm proud of helping them scale the product and engineering processes, and the company managed to have a successful exit in 2022.
+After seven years in the HR tech space, I joined Later.com as head of engineering and was part of the executive leadership team.
+I'm proud of helping them scale their product and engineering processes, and the company managed to have a successful exit in 2022.

 In 2023, I started with AgencyAnalytics as Chief Product Development Officer.
-I reframed the conversation around development velocity to focus on measuring product metrics that can impact business outcomes.
-I also defined a product strategy framework, collaboratively introduced and rolled out a strategic plan for Product, Engineering, and GTM.
-Through setting clear expectations, hiring and training, I established new critical Product & Engineering functions (Product Management, Design, UX, DevOps and QA).
+I reframed the conversation around development velocity to focus on product metrics that impact business outcomes.
+I also defined a product strategy framework and collaborated on a strategic plan for Product, Engineering, and GTM.
+Through setting clear expectations, hiring, and training, I established new critical Product & Engineering functions (Product Management, Design, UX, DevOps, and QA).

 My Articles...

 I started writing about the books I read and my thoughts on leadership in 2020.
-I published them on LinkedIn, and they receive quite a bit of attention from my fellow technical leaders.
-Here are the links to some of the articles I wrote:
+I published them on LinkedIn, and they received thoughtful feedback from fellow technical leaders.
+Here are links to some of the articles:

 Books on a bookshelf of a software manager (Part 1: Coaching)